MelvinHotis/MelvinHotis/README.md

 - 👋 Hi, I’m @MelvinHotis
-- 👀 I’m interested in ... minecraft
+- 👀 I’m interested in website development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about life
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on with other website developers
-- 📫 How to reach me ...
+- 📫 How to reach me Discord: Мелвин#1058

 <!---
 MelvinHotis/MelvinHotis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.